ningshuang-yao/HiCAT/README.md

 -sp is the number of top HORs.
 -sn is the minimum repeat number of HOR.
 ```
+### Output
+The result is in out directory。
+out_hor.raw.fa contains each HOR DNA sequnce.

+out_hor.normal.fa contains each normalized HOR DNA sequence.
+We normalized the raw DNA sequence to one represent HOR.
+For example, normalized 10_4_6_1_2_6_1_2_7_8_5_3_7_9 to 6_1_2_7_8_5_3_7_9_10_4 in CEN21.

+out_monomer.fa contains each monomer DNA sequence.

+pattern_static.xls is the HOR repeat number.

+pattern_static.pdf is the HOR repeat number in bar plot.

+plot_pattern.pdf is the plot for hierarchical centromere structure annotation

+out_top_layer.xls is the annotation in top layer.

+out_all_layer.xls is the annotation in all layer.
+Label "top" represent this region is in top layer.
+Label "cover" represent this region is coverd by a top layer region.

 ## Contact
 If you have any questions, please feel free to contact: gaoxian15002970749@163.com, xfyang@xjtu.edu.cn, kaiye@xjtu.edu.cn